joomla/cross-cms-compliance/audit-your-software-extension.md

-**This is a compliance audit tool to map the GDPR compliance level of your software extension**
+**This is a compliance audit template to map the GDPR compliance level of your software extension**

 | Personal Data handled/processed and Consent          |
 | ---------------------------------------------------- |